 Trent Bosch

 Trent Bosch has been focused on woodturning professionally for more then 30 years.
 Over the years he has enjoyed many facets of this medium, from production woodturning to sculptural one of a kind pieces to demonstrating and teaching hands on classes.
-More recently he has devoted more time to developing, designing and manufacturing unique tools for woodturners, as well as fostering the growth of his artistic children.
-Trent has taught and demonstrated his techniques for turning and sculpting wood throughout the world.
-To learn more about Trent you can visit his website at trentbosch.com or trentboschtools.com
+More recently, he has devoted more time to developing, designing and manufacturing unique tools for woodturners, as well as fostering the growth of his artistic children.
+T rent has taught and demonstrated his techniques for turning and sculpting wood throughout the world.
+To learn more about Trent, visit his website at trentbosch.com or trentboschtools.com

 |